Feven98/project-3-fronted/README.md

 # Project-3-Fronted

-Instagraph is instagram like app.
+Instagraph is instagram clone app.
 It is full-stack application with backend and frontend.

 ## Link to Netlify deployement